-Over the years, Beautiful Gate Foundation had been a strong advocate for Disability Awareness.
-We emphasis on the importance of an accessible environment.
+Over the years, Beautiful Gate Foundation has been a strong advocate for Disability Awareness.
+We emphasise on the importance of an accessible environment.
 What does an accessible environment mean?
 It means convenient movement in streets, squares, parks, yards and playgrounds.
 Besides that, it includes easy access to buildings, unimpeded movement, and stair-less access from one place to another.
 This is in addition to in-between transport modes and clear directional signs.

 The services and facilities for accessible environment are not only for PWDs, but also for senior citizens, pregnant women, temporarily disabled people, baby trolley and many others.
-Our aim is to work closely with public and private sectors to achieve the goal of an accessible environment for an inclusive, sustainable, and equitable living for all.
+Our aim is to work closely with the public and private sectors to achieve the goal of an accessible environment for an inclusive, sustainable, and equitable living for all.

 - 5th International Conference on Accessible Tourism (ICAT) 2014